-These instructions explain in detail and in a language understandable even to computer users, what constitutes a gaming PC and what to look for when buying such a computer or its hardware components.
+These instructions explain in detail about Gaming PC guide and in a language understandable even to computer users, what constitutes a gaming PC and what to look for when buying such a computer or its hardware components.

 What parts is a PC for gamers and for whom is it suitable?